 This was really easy.
 You know I love easy decorating.

 I used spray paint the first time around on the tray, but even though it’s mid-May, it’s been pretty darn cold here in Wisconsin.
 I don’t spray paint inside, and it wasn’t warm enough to paint outside.
 (Ugh, spring, COME ON already!)
-So I used this paint and a foam brush to paint the outside of the tray.

 I taped off the rest of the tray so I wouldn’t ruin the stripes and ‘H’ I’d painted on earlier.
 I love how it looks, but it was tedious, and if I accidentally ruined it, I’m not sure I’d have the patience to redo it.
 So I made sure the painter’s tape was on good!